koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

 Can we tell a plausible story in which we train an AI, it cares about diamonds when it’s stupid, it gets smart, and still cares about diamonds?
 I think I can tell that story, albeit with real uncertainties which feel more like normal problems (like “ensure a certain abstraction is learned early in training”) than impossible-flavored alignment problems (like “find/train an evaluation procedure which isn’t exploitable by the superintelligence you train”).

-Before the story begins:
+> [!warning] Disclaimers

-1. Obviously I’m making up a lot of details, many of which will turn out to be wrong, even if the broad story would work.
+> 1. Obviously I’m making up a lot of details, many of which will turn out to be wrong, even if the broad story would work.
 I think it’s important to make up details to be concrete, highlight the frontiers of my ignorance, and expose new insights.
 Just remember what I’m doing here: _making up plausible-sounding details_.
-2. [This story did not actually happen in reality](https://www.lesswrong.com/posts/tcCxPLBrEXdxN5HCQ/shah-and-yudkowsky-on-alignment-failures?commentId=G2LotCb9mHanZStzu).
+> 2. [This story did not actually happen in reality](https://www.lesswrong.com/posts/tcCxPLBrEXdxN5HCQ/shah-and-yudkowsky-on-alignment-failures?commentId=G2LotCb9mHanZStzu).
 It’s fine, though, to update towards my models if you find them compelling.
-3. This is not my best guess for how we get AGI.
+> 3. This is not my best guess for how we get AGI.
 In particular, I think chain of thought / language modeling is more probable than RL, but I’m still more comfortable thinking about RL for the moment, so that’s how I wrote the story.
-4. The point of the following story is not “Gee, I sure am confident this story goes through roughly like this.”
+> 4. The point of the following story is not “Gee, I sure am confident this story goes through roughly like this.”
 Rather, I am presenting a training story template I expect to work for some foreseeably good design choices.
 I would be interested and surprised to learn that this story template is not only unworkable, but comparably difficult to other alignment approaches as I understand them.
-5. ETA 12/16/22: This story is not trying to get a diamond _maximizer_, and I think that's quite important!
+> 5. Added on 12/16/22: This story is not trying to get a diamond _maximizer_, and I think that's quite important!
 I think that "get an agent which reflectively equilibrates to optimizing a single commonly considered quantity like 'diamonds'" [seems extremely hard and anti-natural](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=cuTotpjqYkgcwnghp).

 This story is set in Evan Hubinger’s [training stories](https://www.lesswrong.com/posts/FDJnZt8Ks2djouQTZ/how-do-we-become-confident-in-the-safety-of-a-machine) format.
 I'll speak in the terminology of [shard theory](/shard-theory).